 (ii) the actual date of confinement, if confinement occurs before the date of commencement mentioned in subparagraph(i);

 (b) a further period equal to the number of days, if any, beginning on the day after the expected date of confinement up to and including the actual date of confinement; such further period of leave is to be taken immediately following the period of leave under paragraph (a); and

 (c) a further period, not exceeding 4 weeks, on grounds of illness or disability arising out of pregnancy or confinement.

-Female educational psychologists shall enjoy such benefits as female teachers with regard to maternity leave. (updated on 1 November 2012)
+Female educational psychologists and Primary School Assistant Social Work Officers shall enjoy such benefits as female teachers with regard to maternity leave. (updated on 1 September 2018)